urbit/docs/using/creating-a-development-ship.md

 which indicates that the command was processed.

 `|mount %` will cause a `home/` directory to appear inside your _pier_ folder in Unix (the "pier" is our shorthand for the directory whose name corresponds to your Azimuth point).
-Changes to these files are automatically synced into your ship.
+Changes to these files can be committed to your pier by running `|commit %home` once you're done.

 ### Shutting Down and Restarting